 At-risk adolescents participating in HALT are from area residential centers for the treatment of substance or physical abuse, behavioral and/or alienation problems.
 They are selected by the staff of their agency to come to the HALT training site for the program based on those they feel will have the most benefit from the program.

 To date, H.A.L.T. has successfully worked with close to 1500 troubled teens, and each one of these young lives has been affected by their experience at H.A.L.T.
 Almost 400 adult dogs have been rescued from euthanasia, obedience trained and successfully adopted.

 EVALUATION OF BENEFITS:

 Dr. Elizabeth Strand is the Founding Director of Veterinary Social Work at the University of Tennessee College of Veterinary Medicine.
-She and her staff have worked with the H.A.L.T. program to collect Pre and Post class data on participants’ levels of self-esteem, depression, and attitudes towards animals.
+She and her staff have worked with the H.A.L.T. program over the years to collect Pre and Post-class data on participants’ levels of self-esteem, depression, and attitudes towards animals.
 Below are the results from some of those surveys: